CumulusNetworks/docs/content/cumulus-netq-43/Whats-New/_index.md

 ## Upgrade Paths

-You can upgrade from NetQ versions 4.2.0 and later directly to version 4.3.0.
-Upgrades from NetQ versions earlier than 4.2.0 require a fresh installation or an incremental upgrade to version 4.2.0 first.
+You can upgrade to NetQ 4.3 directly from version 4.0.1 or later.
+Upgrades from NetQ versions earlier than 4.0.1 require a fresh installation or an incremental upgrade to version 4.0.0 first.
 ## Compatible Agent Versions

 NetQ 4.3.0 is compatible with NetQ Agent versions 4.2.0 and above.
 You can install NetQ Agents on switches and servers running: